 Bitcoin became all the rage among many investors in 2017 – and even people who don’t regularly invest have gotten in on the action with this cryptocurrency.

-If a friend has been telling you how much money he or she made from buying bitcoin, you may be wondering: Should I invest in bitcoin?
+If a friend has been telling you how much money he or she made from buying bitcoin, you may be wondering: Should I invest in bitcoin? or should I look at the Coinmama Fees and invest in those instead?

 Some of you may also be thinking: What exactly is bitcoin anyway?